 You will also get a Training Bonus of €20 per week if you:

-From 1 January 2014, the €20 bonus payment to long-term unemployed Youthreach participants will end.
-This only applies to new participants.
+Since 1 January 2014, the €20 bonus payment to long-term unemployed Youthreach participants ended.
+This applies to all new participants.

 Youthreach courses are held year-round and you can apply to join a course at any time.